S4-coder/S4-CODER/README.md

 ## 👨‍💻 About Me
 - 🎓 BCA Graduate with a strong foundation in computer science
 - 💻 Passionate about **programming, problem-solving, and building real-world projects**
-- 🚀 Actively learning and improving skills in **Web Development & Software Engineering**
+- 🚀 Actively learning and improving skills in **LLM, AGENTI AI, GANERATIVE AI, & SYSTEM DESIGN, DATA BASED**
 - 📚 Believe in *learning by building*

 ---